 My sister Catherine and her husband Jim LaFarge were home for the holidays.
 They brought a generous supply of the maple syrup they manufacture in the woody thickets of rural Vermont.
 Business is precarious right now, there as everywhere, so I’ll put in a plug for their brand “Allouette” and hope you find some on store shelves in your neck of the woods.
 There’s love in those jars.

 Thanksgiving dinner was lively.
 We had eighteen family members, plus friends and strays, for a ginormous feast that won’t be repeated soon.
-Conversation turned, as it inevitably does in a strange and unwieldy family like ours, to absent guests–all those members of the extended Tennant clan who couldn’t (or wouldn’t) be here: where they are, what they’re doing, how they got there.
-It’s astonishing to think how far-flung the family has become; what distant shores have welcomed weary emigrants from this lonely spot in northwestern Iowa.
-But it also caused me to recollect the diverse and disparate souls who have wound up here in Agincourt during the last one hundred and fifty eyars.
+Conversation turned, as it inevitably does in a strange and unwieldy family like ours, to absent guests—all those members of the extended Tennant clan who couldn’t (or wouldn’t) be here: where they are, what they’re doing, how they got there.
+It’s astonishing to think how far-flung the family has become; what distant shores have welcomed weary emigrants from this solitary spot in northwestern Iowa.
+But it also caused me to recollect on the diverse and disparate souls who have wound up here in Agincourt during the last one hundred and fifty years.
 Some fairly impressive flotsam, not the least of whom was a modest Hungarian tailor.

 At dinner Thursday night I happened to be wearing a pair of my dad’s pants.
 When he died in ’95, mother resisted having a garage sale.
 She kept most of Warren’s things exactly where he’d left them, but allowed me to have the pick of his wardrobe.
 I chose, among other well-crafted items, the pants I wore at Thanksgiving dinner.
 Pants he had worn for thirty-five years.
 Pants that may be part of my own estate sale when that time comes.
 Pants from the legendary Agincourt tailor Sandor Zsolnay.
-What right did we have to the considerable talents of such a man as Zsolnay?
+What right did we have to the considerable talents of such a craftsman as Zsolnay?